eslint/eslint/docs/rules/max-depth.md

 "max-depth": [2, 10]
 ```

-The following patterns are considered warnings:
+The following patterns are considered problems:

 ```js
 /*eslint max-depth: [2, 2]*/